ktoso/rx-wiki/Reactive-Streams.md

 }
 ```

-A developer could then choose to depend directly on the `async-database-driver-core` APIs but most will use one of the wrappers that supports the composition library they have chosen.
+A developer could then choose to depend directly on the `async-database-driver` APIs but most will use one of the wrappers that supports the composition library they have chosen.

 ## Work in Progress